pekkalacd/Introduction-to-Python/Lessons/Basic Syntax & First Program/README.md

 ```
 <br><br>
  This happened because we were using a regular string.
-Regular strings, in order to store multi-line statements, must either break up the lines of the string into multiple sub-strings and concatenate them together, or use **escape sequences** such as **\n** (for newline) in order to deal with line breaks.
+In order to store a multi-line string inside of regular string, we must either break up the lines of the string into multiple sub-strings and concatenate them together, or use **escape sequences** such as **\n** (for newline) in order to deal with line breaks.
 Doing so correctly, would look something like this<br><br>
  ```
    quote = "You will face many defeats in life," + "\n" + "but never let yourself be defeated." print(quote)